 3. Estimates lose value

-Following the line of thought that “if we do not end the PBI now, we’ll finish it on the next sprint” means that we are devalue the estimate.
+Following the line of thought that “if we do not end the PBI now, we’ll finish it on the next Sprint” means that we are devaluing the estimate.
 This messes up the velocity (which should only consider finished items for its calculation) and makes it difficult to use it in order to have a medium-term vision.

 4. A situation that, in the end, affects the process

 If the failure to finish a Product Backlog Item has no consequences, and no changes are made, it ends up naturalizing a situation that puts the results at risk.
 Not finalizing a PBI in the forecasted time should be treated as a problem to be discussed in the Retrospective meeting in order to find a way to prevent it in future sprints.

 Watch out!
 Before finishing the Sprint, don’t make the mistake of removing tasks from the sprint backlog before the Sprint ends.
 When doing so, you will generate the illusion of having completed all the tasks in the Sprint, when in fact you have not.
 It is important that at the end of the Sprint the burndown chart is analyzed and the team understands what mistakes were made and how to correct them.